-“The greatest tragedy in using speed as the answer to complexity and the complexities of a work life, is that very soon we cannot recognize anything that is not travelling at the same velocity as we are.
+"The greatest tragedy in using speed as the answer to complexity and the complexities of work-life, is that very soon we cannot recognize anything that is not traveling at the same velocity as we are.
 We become strangers to the longer wave-forms of existence; and distant from the greater seasons of our maturation, time itself becomes the enemy and strangely, prohibits us from having a real relationship with the timeless.
 Our loved ones become strangers to us as we commoditize them into our mechanical but blurred view of the hours of the day, and the internal, eternal imaginative self, inhabitant of the place where the time does not exist, becomes the greatest stranger of all.

 Adapted from ‘Crossing the Unknown Sea: Work as a Pilgrimage of Identity’ Riverhead © David Whyte

 In recent times, several movements have celebrated "slowness" - there's slow food, slow cities, slow schooling, and even slow sex.
 Each of these seems to be a call back to a more authentic life.
 Slow food, a movement originating in Italy, calls us to savor the experience of eating and nurture our bodies with healthy and wholesome food, as opposed to mindlessly consuming so-called fast food, for which the name junk food is much more appropriate.
 Slow cities call us back to the community, they encourage walking or cycling rather than driving, they encourage smaller shops selling local products as opposed to large impersonal shopping malls.
 Show schooling reminds us that education is a process and that knowledge is deeply contextual.
 It also reminds us that it is important for children to have time to just be children, and not be bogged down in endless extra-curricular activities.